Beena-Hari/PRODIGY_ML_03/README.md

 # PRODIGY_ML_03
- Classification of Cats and Dogs using SVM
+ Classfiaction of cats and dogs using SVM